-In the unlikely event that Casa goes offline without warning (we don't ever plan on doing this!), and Casa App is not available for signing transactions, you can still recover your Single Key funds.
+In the unlikely event that Casa goes offline without warning (we don't ever plan on doing this!), and the Casa app is not available for signing transactions, you can still recover your bitcoin Pay funds.

-We call this "Sovereign Recovery" of the Single Key, and it's meant to be used in an emergency scenario in which Casa disappears or is otherwise not responsive.
+We call this "Sovereign Recovery" of your bitcoin Pay key, and it's meant to be used in an emergency scenario in which Casa disappears or is otherwise not responsive.
 Please also see Sovereign Recovery for ETH Pay if you need to recover access to your ETH.

-You have the ability to recover Single Key funds outside of Casa by exporting your Single Key's seed phrase from the app.
+You have the ability to recover bitcoin Pay funds outside of Casa by exporting bitcoin Pay's seed phrase from the app.

-NOTE: Do not export the Single Key seed phrase unless absolutely necessary!
+NOTE: Do not export the bitcoin Pay seed phrase unless absolutely necessary!
 This feature is intended to be used only in the unlikely event that Casa "goes dark."

 Essentially, exporting the seed phrase allows you to create a transaction outside of Casa in an emergency scenario.